dijkstrw/5x5x2/README.md

 Serial
 ------

-The board exposes a serial port for logging, and configuration.
-Commands available are:
+The board exposes a serial port for logging and configuration.
+Configuration is done using commands, with these general rules:

+    - Commands with lowercase letters request configuration information

+    - Commands with capital letters set configuration

+    - Arguments often are two hexadecimal digits long; e.g. 00, 12,
+      fa.
+If more digits are required, this is denoted in the argument specification by a colon, like so <argument:4>.

+The available commands are:

     ?  - show a terse description of available commands.

     i  - show usb info strings; contains the git-describe tag of the current firmware, so mission critical to some, useless to everybody else.

+    de - dump the rgb ease functions per key dg - dump the rgb group per key dk - dump the keymap
+    dp - dump the palette
-    d - dump the keymap(s).
+    dr - dump the rotary configuration

+    B  - set the bottom set of 8 leds (backlight) to custom rgb values.
+         Takes a RGB argument of the form <rgb:6> times 8 for all leds.

+    C  - set the top set of 25 leds (frontlight) to custom rgb values.
+         Takes a RGB argument of the form <rgb:6> times 25 for all leds.

+    E  - define an rgbease function for a key; takes arguments <pressed>
+         <row><column><color><function><step><round><group>.

+    G  - assign a particular key to a RGB group.
+Takes the arguments
+         <row><column><group>.

-    K - redefine a key in the keymap, takes a hexadecimal argument of the form <layer><row><column><type><arg1><arg2><arg3>, with each
+    K  - redefine a key in the keymap, takes argument of the form
-        argument being 2 digits long.
+         <layer><row><column><type><arg1><arg2><arg3>.

-    m - clear all macro keys.
+    A  - clear all macro keys.

     M  - define one macro key, takes an argument of the form
          <number><oftenusedstring>.
 The number is a two hexdigits, the
          string can be upto 32 7-bit ascii chars long and is terminated with a newline.

-    n - set keyboard mode to bios (default).

-    N - set keyboard mode to nkro.
+    N  - set keyboard mode to <argument>; 00 for bios and 01 for nkro.
+         Default is bios.

+    P  - set palette color, takes arguments
+         <number><hue:4><saturation><value>

-    R - redefine the rotary command, takes a hexadecimal argument of the form <layer><direction><type><arg1><arg2><arg3>, with each
+    R - redefine the rotary command, takes a argument of the form <layer><direction><type><arg1><arg2><arg3>.
-        argument being 2 digits long.

     L - load configuration from flash